-The top causes for pregnancy related death include severe bleeding, infection and abortion.
+The top causes of pregnancy-related death include severe bleeding, infection, and abortion.
 Women residing in a developing country is nearly 40 times more likely to die during pregnancy or birth.
 Industrialized nations had the lowest rates of death.

 According to the director of the United Nations Population Fund, “Every birth should be safe and every pregnancy wanted.
 The lack of maternal health care violates women’s rights to life, health, equality, and non-discrimination.”
 All those involved believe the MGD5 goals can be realized if developing nations focus more on prenatal health care and preventative health care.

 The MGD5 report reveals 10 out of the 87 countries studied reported a 5.5% decrease in pregnancy mortality rate.
 This puts these countries on track to meet reduction goals by 2015.
 Sub-Saharan African accounted for the highest percentage of deaths in 2008 at 57%.